pan-i18n/pan-data/specs/Addresses.md

 A few countries in the world have more than one common language and/or script, and the language/script can sometimes determine the address format.
-For example, in Hong Kong, if the address is written in Chinese with the Chinese traditional script, then the Chinese format is used.
-If the same address is written in English with the Latin script, then the English/Western format is used.
+For example, in Hong Kong, if the address is written in Chinese with the Chinese traditional script, then the Chinese format is used where the address components are written from largest to smallest.
+If the same address is written in English with the Latin script, then the English/Western format is used where the address components are generally written from smallest to largest.
 Address formats can therefore depend on the locale, even within a single country.

 A formats file can specify different formats for different locales typically used within the country.
+In countries where one locale dominates, the language and script may be left out.

 ## Meta-data Schema